wheelybird/luminary/README.md

 This project is designed to work alongside [openvpn-server-ldap-otp](https://github.com/wheelybird/openvpn-server-ldap-otp):

-1. Use LDAP User Manager to create and manage user accounts
+1. Use Luminary to create and manage user accounts
 2. Users enrol in MFA through the web interface
 3. TOTP secrets are stored in LDAP
 4. OpenVPN server reads the same LDAP directory for authentication